advertise

 South Pender Island: Takes about 4 hours, 16 km (10 miles) Paddling around either island is a big adventure for experienced kayakers.
 You’ll need to plan for tides, currents, and have plenty of energy for these full-day trips.

-Want to know what it’s like to kayak the Penders?
-Our paddlers shared their story.
-They took a fun route, ferrying from Crofton to Saltspring, then to North Pender.
+Our paddlers took a fun route, ferrying from Crofton to Saltspring, then to North Pender.
 After visiting friends, they launched from Hamilton Road Beach.
 Here’s how it went:

 The Paddle Out: They started with a mild headwind to Aldridge Point, then slipped into the narrow channel between Aldridge and Mortimer Spit, heading into Pender Canal.
 They expected strong currents under the one-lane bridge but found it surprisingly calm.
 Along the way, they spotted the ancient midden in the canal—a site of a major archaeological dig.
 From Ainslie Point to Beaumont Marine Provincial Park, they fought another headwind.